 The time may also be extended depending on the tools that you use.
 Power tools are generally faster, but they are not always the best tools for the job, and sometimes you need to turn to hand tools, which may require more time.

-The desired outcome is the wood carving you have on paper or the idea you have in mind.
+The desired outcome is the wood carving you have on paper or the idea in mind.
 However, it is not what you always end up with.
-When dealing with wood carving in general, you can expect cracks in the wood.
+When dealing with wood carving, you can expect cracks in the wood.
 This isn’t a definite outcome, but it is something that you may want to prepare for.

-It would help if you also were careful when you are using power tools for wood and knives.
+It would help if you also were careful when using power tools for wood and knives.
 Follow safety precautions and keep yourself safe at all times.
-With knives and gouges, carve away from yourself, with power tools, follow the manufacturer’s safety precautions guides.
+With knives and gouges, carve away from yourself.
+With power tools, follow the manufacturer’s safety precautions guides.

 Things to look out for